BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 4. Set container cpu/memory limit.

-Setting a limit has the effect of immediately killing a container process if the combined cpu/memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
+Setting a limit has the effect of immediately killing a container process or cpu throttling if the combined cpu/memory usage of all processes in the container exceeds the limit, and is therefore a mixed blessing.
 On the one hand, it may make unanticipated excess cpu/memory usage obvious early ("fail fast"); on the other hand it also terminates processes abruptly.

 Limits should not be set to less than the expected peak container cpu/memory usage plus a percentage safety margin.